CS3219-AY2425S1/nus-cs3219-ay2425s1-cs3219-ay2425s1-project-project-template/question-service/README.md

 # Backend Guide

-This document serves as a simple guide to our backend system.
+This document serves as a simple guide to our backend question service.

 ## Setting Up

-1) Create a config.env file, which should include:
+1) Create a .env file, which should include:
+    - MONGO_URI=mongodb+srv://&lt;username&gt;:&lt;password&gt;@cluster0.1wrlm.mongodb.net/?retryWrites=true&w=majority&appName=Cluster0

-- MONGO_URI
+    - PORT=8000

 2) Ensure that MongoDB Cloud allows your IP address.

+## To Run

+1) Run "npm run start" or "npm run dev" accordingly.

-## Background
+## Docker

-The initial backend set up was based on this [MERN stack tutorial](https://www.mongodb.com/resources/languages/mern-stack-tutorial)

-The MongoDB set up was based on [this](https://www.mongodb.com/docs/drivers/node/v4.1/quick-start/) tutorial by MongoDB
+The docker file is included for running with docker.